TV-Rename/Website/_manual/user.md

 ## Edit Season Rules

-The "Edit Season Rules" pane allows you to manipulate the local data from [The TVDB](http://thetvdb.com "Visit thetvdb.com") to suit your episode structure.
+The "Edit Season Rules" pane allows you to manipulate the local data from [The&nbsp;TVDB](http://thetvdb.com "Visit thetvdb.com") to suit your episode structure.

 ![Edit Season Rules]({{ site.baseurl }}/assets/images/main-window/edit-season-rules-01.png){:.pic-l}

-Episodes 1 and 2 of Season 5 of "Marvel's Agents of S.H.I.E.L.D." aired as a double episode so only one file exists, however [The TVDB](http://thetvdb.com "Visit thetvdb.com") correctly has both episodes listed individually, so there is a conflict.
+Episodes 1 and 2 of Season 5 of "Marvel's Agents of S.H.I.E.L.D." aired as a double episode so only one file exists, however [The&nbsp;TVDB](http://thetvdb.com "Visit thetvdb.com") correctly has both episodes listed individually, so there is a conflict.

 The image illustrates a rule that merges the two episodes into one.
 This will affect the name displayed in the _**My Shows**_ tab, and the naming of the file in the media library.